ACodingFish/LogitechGMouseFix/README.md

 For double-clicking and click/drag issues on the G502 (and by extension, most Logitech gaming mice), a macro can be used to fix this issue.
 Macros for the main mouse buttons (LMB, RMB, and MMB) can be seen in /G502_Mouse_Fix_Project/Personal_Setup_Macros/ in images 03, 04, and 05 respectively.

 ### B. Other Buttons
 So, great..
 The macro fix works for those three buttons.
-What if the other buttons are double-clicking or can't be dragged?
+What if the other buttons are double-clicking?
 No worries!
 I have taken the time to develop a LUA script to solve this issue for the remaining buttons.
 Upside? it can fix the issue with a little bit of work.
 Downside?
 It's not quite as straight-forward.
 My goal is to make this fix as accessible as possible and to do most of the heavy-lifting as far as the environment and tools.

 ## III.
 Resources
 G HUB Manual: https://www.logitech.com/assets/65550/ghub.pdf